xLeachimx/SAC-Tello/README.md

 HUD was added.
 This HUD shows the following:
 - Current Battery life
 - Current Time-of-Flight sensor reading
-- Artificial Horizon indicating changes in pitch rnd roll
+- Artificial Horizon indicating changes in pitch and roll

 To use the HUD simply import and create a `TelloDrone` object and link it with a `TelloHud` object: